Hezy4/Jarvis/README.md

 After that, just simply install the dependecies.

-run the following command in yuour computers terminal
+run the following command in your computers terminal

 git clone https://github.com/henryboes25/Jarvis/